Anthony01M/typing-speed-test/readme.md

 # Typing Speed Test

+> There is no demo available for this project.
+You can clone the repository and run the application on your local machine.

 This project is a Typing Speed Test that allows users to test their typing speed by typing words displayed on the screen.
 The application includes features such as a timer, dynamic background color changes, and particle animations for visual enhancement.

 ## Features